Bayesian Cluster Weighted Gaussian Models: Introduction

-A broader class of mixture models where mixing probabilities are modeled as functions of the covariates are the so-called mixtures of experts \citep{https://doi.org/10.1002/widm.1246, gormley2019mixture}.
-The origins of such models can be traced in the machine learning community \citep{jacobs1991adaptive}, with various applications found in speech recognition \citep{peng1996bayesian}, election studies \citep{10.1214/08-AOAS178}, social networks \citep{gormley2010mixture}, time-series data analysis \citep{fruhwirth2012labor}. \cite{nguyen2016laplace} and \cite{CHAMROUKHI201620} present mixtures of experts with Laplace and $t$ distributed errors, respectively. \cite{murphy_murphy2020} introduced a parsimonious family of Gaussian mixtures of experts, which is also available as an R package \citep{moeclust}.
+\textbf{Mixtures of experts.} This category consists of a broader class of mixture models where mixing probabilities are modelled as functions of the covariates (which are still considered fixed); the function linking the probabilities to the covariates defines the so-called ``gating network'' and the part of the model that predicts $y$ from $\mathbf x$ (the conditional distribution of the response variable) is the ``expert network'' \citep[see, e.g.,][]{https://doi.org/10.1002/widm.1246, gormley2019mixture}.
+The origins of such models can be traced in the machine learning community \citep{jacobs1991adaptive}, with various applications found in speech recognition \citep{peng1996bayesian}, election studies \citep{10.1214/08-AOAS178}, social networks \citep{gormley2010mixture} and time-series data analysis \citep{fruhwirth2012labor}, among others. \cite{nguyen2016laplace} and \cite{CHAMROUKHI201620} present mixtures of experts with Laplace and $t$ distributed errors, respectively. \cite{murphy_murphy2020} introduced a parsimonious family of Gaussian mixtures of experts, which is also available as an \textsf{R} \citep{R} package \citep{moeclust}.
+A general review, discussing mixtures of regression models and mixtures of experts, is provided in \cite{wedel2002concomitant}.

-Mixture models which treat covariates as random are referred to as cluster-weighted models (CWMs) \citep{gershenfeld1997nonlinear, ingrassia2012local, ingrassia2015, gallaugher2022multivariate, oh2023merging}.
-In CWMs, the number of parameters increases dramatically with $p$ due to estimation of covariance matrices within each cluster, thus, it is crucial to enforce sparsity by introducing parsimonious representations \citep{subedi2013clustering, punzo2015parsimonious, dang_etal2017} of the model. \cite{perrakis2023regularized} proposed a joint mixture model with random covariates under a Bayesian framework, using shrinkage priors and an Expectation-Conditional Maximization algorithm \citep{Meng_Rubind1993} for sparse estimation.
-The approach is novel within the CWM family, but not without limitations as it is: (i) restricted to point estimation, (ii) dependent on tuning procedures for penalty parametes and (iii) designed for models with a fixed number of components.